 However, even if the non-resident doesn’t have a PE, income from the management or holding of assets in Japan, income from the transfer of real estate in Japan, etc. and incomes mentioned in 2(4) and (5) above are subject to aggregate taxation.

-In general, as to a non-resident with no PE, incomes mentioned in 2(6) to (14) above, such as interest, dividends, royalties or salaries, are subject to separate withholding taxation at source in Japan and a tax rate of 20% (15% for incomes mentioned in 2(6) and (13) above) is applied on the amount to be paid for each income.
+In general, as to a non-resident with no PE, incomes mentioned in 2(6) to (14) above are subject to separate withholding taxation at source in Japan and a tax rate of 20.42% (15.315% for incomes mentioned in 2(6) and (13) above) is applied on the amount to be paid for each income.

-When retirement allowances, etc. mentioned in 2(10) above are paid to a non-resident within Japan, a tax rate of 20% is applied on the amount paid as income from sources in Japan and taxation is completed by this separate withholding taxation at source mentioned above (3).
-But, pursuant to Article 171 of the Income Tax Law, you can opt to calculate income tax for retirement allowances, etc. by deeming that you received them as a resident taxpayer and file a tax return.
-Income tax is calculated by applying progressive tax rates on the retirement income (a sum of 1/2 of the amount after a certain deduction).
+When retirement allowances, etc. mentioned in 2(10) above are paid to a non-resident within Japan, a tax rate of 20.42% is applied on the amount paid as income from sources in Japan and taxation is completed by this separate withholding taxation at source mentioned above (3).
+But, pursuant to Article 171 of the Income Tax Law, you can opt to calculate income tax and special income tax for reconstruction for retirement allowances, etc. by deeming that you received them as a resident taxpayer and file a tax return.
+Income tax and special income tax for reconstruction is calculated by applying progressive tax rates on the retirement income (a sum of 1/2 of the amount after a certain deduction).

 In this case, it is deemed that you received the total amount of retirement allowances, etc. to be paid in the year as a resident taxpayer and the total amount is included in the calculation.